 • Apply for Columbia Summer Funding or the Human Rights Internship Program.

-• Attend the Public Interest Legal Career (PILC) Fair (held in February at NYU) to meet employers and even interview on-site.
+• Attend the Public Interest Legal Career (PILC) Fair (held in February, but applications are usually due in mid-January) to meet employers and even interview.

 Research Experiential Learning Opportunities